SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/02-Integer-Types.md

 //-127
 ```

-The `counter` starts from 0 and is incremented on each step of the for-loop.
+The `counter` starts from 0 and is incremented on each step of the **for-loop**.

-Eventually when it reaches the maximum value of a byte (127), it assumes its minimum value (-128).
+Eventually when it reaches the maximum value of a byte (127) it assumes its minimum value (-128).

-This is called **integer overflow** and it is precisely the reason why choosing your data type correctly is important.
+This is called **integer overflow** and it is precisely the reason why choosing the correct data type is crucial.

 [/slide]